leapwork/Azure-DevOps-plugin/README.md

 3. Agent version 1.83.0 minimum required.

 # Installing
-You are just one click away from seamless automation!
+You are just one click away from seamless automation.
 Simply install the extension from Visual Studio Marketplace.
-If you have already installed previous version, delete it first!
+If you have already installed previous version, delete it first/
 Alternatively, you can install it using gallery extension manager.
 Here is a small guide for you:
 1. Open extensions manager {hostname}:port/_gallery/manage
 2. Click "Upload new extension" button